Summary of our Family HandbookUPDATED: l2/l2/23

-Research shows that a child’s experience in their first five years sets the course for the rest of their life.
-At Emmerick Street Community Preschool we believe that families and educators can work together to provide the best foundation for the growth and development of each child.
+Research shows that a child’s experience in their first five years sets the course for the re of their life.
+At Emmerick Street Community Preschool, we believe that families and educators can work together to provide the best foundation for the growth and development of each child.

-All trained educators have current first aid certificates and regularly attend in-service training to maintain our preschool’s level of excellence.
+All educators have a current first aid certificate and regularly attend in-service training to maintain our Preschool’s level of excellence – Rated Exceeding.
 All educators undergo appropriate probity checks to ensure that they are not Prohibited Persons as described in the Child Protection Prohibited Employment Act 1998.

-Over the years we have developed a pedagogy of friendship to support children’s growing skills in making and being a friend.
-We offer children invitations to respond to an interest, connect with a friend, learn new skills and revisit past learnings.
+Over the years we have developed a pedagogy of friendship to support and recognize children’s growing skills in making and being a friend.

 Being sustainable and caring for the land go hand in hand.
 Children are immersed in learning how to care for and love our planet and take good care of it.

-We are witnesses to children being brilliant at least 1000times a day, we take each individual child very seriously and recognise the privilege of guiding and supporting them to explore and develop a love of learning for life.
+We witness children being brilliant at least 1000 times a day, we take each child very seriously whilst recognising the privilege of guiding and supporting them to develop a love of learning for life.